strangehurst/PNML.jl/docs/src/pnml.md

 Note that ISO is working on part 3 of the PNML standard covering pntd (as of October 2021).

-It is possibly to create a non-standard pntd.
+It is possible to create a non-standard pntd.
 And more will be standardized, either formally or informally.
 Non-standard mostly means that the interchangibility is restricted.

-Note that we use PNML.jl to refer to all the packages in the monorepo (multiple package repository).

 Since validation is not a goal of PNML.jl, non-standard pntds can be used for the URI of an XML `net` tag's `type` attribute.
 Notably `pnmlcore` and `nonstandard`